 My summer squash never really developed – the squash turned yellow and fell off.
 What went wrong?

 Answer: Summer squash and zucchini come in a variety of shapes, colors and tantalizing flavor, perfect for salads, dips or cooked recipes.
-They’re known for a prolific harvest, bearing an abundance of young, tender veggies all season long.
+They're known for an easy and prolific harvest.
 So what could cause the squash to not fully develop?

-If your yard is lacking a bunch of buzzing bees to help aid your plants into production, than you can help pollinate your summer squash.
-Use a Q-tip or small paintbrush to take the pollen from the male flower and transfer it to the female flower.
+If your yard is lacking a bunch of buzzing bees to help your plants into production, you can pollinate your summer squash or zucchini.
+Use a cotton swab or small paintbrush to take the pollen from the male flower and transfer it to the female flower.
 Distinguishing from the two flowers is relatively easy.
 Male flowers have longer straight stems, while females will have a bulge just below the flower petals.

-Once you have identified the two flowers and have successfully transported the pollen, your female flowers should begin to produce healthy, delicious veggies for you to harvest!
+Once you have identified the two flowers and have successfully transported the pollen, your female flowers should begin to produce healthy, delicious veggies for you to harvest.
+While these develop, spend some time planning companion plantings of showy ornamental flowers and other features that will draw pollinating insects' attention to your vegetable patch.